 Dave Merheje is considered to be one of the most original stand-up acts on the comedy scene today.
 His multiple award-winning act has gained a loyal following across in North America with his “no fear” approach on stage and a comedy style best described as aggressive in-your-face funny.
-Taping into his middle-eastern roots and an arithmetic interpretation of urbanized life, Dave’s perspective on the world is one like no other.
-Dave had his first comedy special air in Australia on ABC2 and has made appearances on Comedy Network’s Match Game, was a regular contributor on MTV Live, and can currently be seen as the newest cast member on CBC’s Mr. D.
+Dave had his first comedy special air in Australia on ABC2, and has made appearances on Comedy Network’s Match Game, was a regular contributor on MTV Live, recurred on CBC’s Mr. D, and will soon appear in the upcoming comedy series Ramy on Hulu.

 As a stand-up, Dave won the Just For Laugh's 2011 Homegrown Comic Competition and NOW Magazine's 2011 Best of Toronto Award for Best Male Stand-up.
 In 2012 he was a part of the NBC Standup for Diversity tour, and a Canadian Comedy Award-nominee for Best Stand-up.
 In 2013 he was nominated for another Canadian Comedy Award, this time for best taped live performance, and was a finalist at the Seattle Comedy Competition.
-Dave has made multiple appearances at the Just For Laughs Festival in Montreal, Winnipeg Comedy Festival, JFL42 in Toronto, the Halifax Comedy Festival, the Melbourne International Comedy Festival in Australia, and tours clubs and theatres regularly.
-In 2018 Dave released his comedy special “Good Friend Bad Grammar” which is available on Vimeo on Demand and Amazon Prime, and he recently shot a half hour special for Netflix which will be released in early 2019.
+Dave has made multiple appearances at the Just For Laughs Festival in Montreal, JFL42 in Toronto, Winnipeg Comedy Festival, the Halifax Comedy Festival, the Melbourne International Comedy Festival in Australia, and tours clubs and theatres regularly.
+In 2018 Dave released his comedy special “Good Friend Bad Grammar” which is available on iTunes and Amazon Prime, and is nominated for a 2019 Juno Award for Comedy Album of the year.
+His most recent comedy special, Beautifully Manic, can be seen on Netflix as part of Comedians of the World, right now.

 Awards + Accolades